lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/17 The reach of.md

 But even while Celestia was a witness to the grand clockwork of the universe, she believed it couldn't be [i]that[/i] simple...
 It couldn't be [i]that[/i] categorical...
 It can't be [i]that[/i] comprehendible.

 It just can't.
 It shouldn't adhere to her more or less equine comprehension of the world...
-These opposites and their juxtapositions... shouldn't there be something more, something [i]beyond[/i] all of it?
+These opposites and their juxtapositions... shouldn't there be something more, something [i]beyond[/i] it?

 There was supposed to be an elusive grasp on something associated with childhood innocence, and it was now long lost to her...
 Was she incapable of witnessing the scope of the full picture?
 A solemn dissatisfaction ruled her, a gentle and patient yearning for enlightenment.